adaanene/Web_Solution_with_Wordpress/project_6.md

     ![lsblk](./pictures/run_lsbk.png)

-3. Create a single partition on each of your three block devices using `gdisk` command
+3. Create a single partition on each of your three block devices using `gdisk` command, then check that the partition has been created with `lsblk`

-   For example to create a single partition on disk xvdg use `sudo gdisk /dev/xvdg` like in the image below then check that the partitions have been created with `lsblk`

    ![create partition](./pictures/create_partition.png)